Stackclash/5e-vault/6. Resources/Books/Van Richtens Guide To Ravenloft/4 Domains Of Ravenloft.md

 #### Vistani Magic and the Mists

 Vistani pass their varied teachings through their families as stories and songs, detailing lessons learned from generations of travelers, warnings specific to visited domains, and traditional magic.
 Spellcasters aren't uncommon among Vistani bands, with many favoring divination magic for the practical help it provides in avoiding danger.
-Spellcasters often incorporate their people's traditional divination tools into their spellcasting, including the fortune-telling cards called tarokka decks.
+Spellcasters often incorporate their people's traditional divination tools into their spellcasting, including the fortune-telling cards called [[5.
+Mechanics/Decks/Tarokka Deck (COS).md\|tarokka decks]].

 With their experience navigating the Mists, many Vistani understand how to employ "Mist talismans" (detailed at the start of this "chapter") to reach specific domains, or possess the "Mist Walker" Dark Gift (see "chapter 1"), allowing them to make their way between domains.
 Vistani don't enter the Mists lightly, though, knowing that each such passage holds inherent danger.
 Caravan leaders ensure that every family member is accounted for before moving on, ensuring no one gets lost in the Mists.